Sections

 Why is the spacing off in the footer of a landscape page?

-2. Even though the footer will look the "same as previous," that option must be turned off.
+2. Even though the footer will look the "Link to Previous," that option must be turned off.

 3. After turning it off, move the center tab to 5.5 inches and the right tab to 10 inches.

-4. Continue to the following section and, again, turn off "same as previous."
+4. Continue to the following Section and, again, turn off "Link to Previous."

 The page number was formatted to show A, B, C. It's not appearing in the footer.